What happens if the wrong information is in the proposal forms?

-The proposal form is a basic document required for any insurance.
+The importance of proposal form in insurance is a basic document required for any insurance.
 Insurance is a contract between the insured person and the insurance company.
 It includes the customer's basic information like address, age, name, education, occupation, health condition, etc.

 The insurance company provides an insurance policy based on a proposal form.
 The proposal form is the most basic requirement of any insurance.
 It needs to be filled by the customer who may look for the assistance of an insurance advisor to fill it up.